suhaybkaofficial/sqltalk/README.md

 2. Input your database schema in the "Schema Input" section.
 3. Enter your query in plain English in the "Natural Language Query" section.
 4. Select your database type (MySQL or PostgreSQL).
 5. Click "Generate SQL" to receive your SQL query.
+A loading indicator will appear while the query is being generated.

 ## Configuration